maxims94/helius-post-alpenglow/README.md

 ## Latency

-How long does it take Alpenglow to finalize a block?
-More precisely, how long does it take for a node to receive a block via Rotor and then finalize it via Votor?
+How long does it take for Alpenglow to finalize a block?
+More precisely, how long does it take for a leader to send out a block and then for the nodes to finalize it?

 The fundamental lower bound is the base network latency.
-That's the time to send one packet from the leader to a node.
+That's the time to send an arbitrary data packet from the leader to a node.
 You can't go lower than that.

-As a rule of thumb, the time it takes to finalize a block is roughly 2x the base network latency.
-So, if the latency is 75ms, then it takes 150ms to finalize the block.
+According to [experiments](ttps://drive.google.com/file/d/1y_7ddr8oNOknTQYHzXeeMD2ProQ0WjMs/view) run on a reference implementation, a rule of thumb has emerged: the time it takes to distribute and finalize a block is roughly 2x the base network latency.
+So, if the latency is 75ms, then it takes 150ms to finalize a block.

 Keep in mind that this refers to *finality*, i.e. the final decision on whether to put a transaction into the blockchain -- not optimistic confirmation or similar.

+Also, keep in mind that we're talking about a globally distributed Layer-1 blockchain managing billions of dollars in assets.

-This is a remarkably low figure for a globally distributed Layer-1 blockchain.
+Taking this into account, this is a remarkably low figure!

-This dramatic reduction in latency directly translates to a significantly improved user experience, with transactions reaching finality almost instantaneously and users seeing almost real-time results.
+This dramatic reduction in latency directly translates to a significantly improved user experience, with transactions reaching finality almost instantaneously and users seeing results in almost real time.

 ## Multiple concurrent leaders